googlecartographer/rfcs/text/0000-serialization-format.md

 Definition of a versioned, backwards-compatible and extensible serialization format for cartographer-maps.

-*  picking up on previously proposed header format from [RFC-0015](https://gitub.com/googlecartographer/rfc/text/0015-serialization-header.md)
+This RFC is a small deviation of the previously proposed header format from [RFC-0015](https://gitub.com/googlecartographer/rfc/text/0015-serialization-header.md).

 ## Motivation